Fast-Solution-Inc/FastPay-Android-SDK/README.md

     * **Order ID/ Bill No:** Order ID/Bill number for the transaction, this value should be unique in every transaction
     * **Amount:** Payable amount in the transaction ex: “1000”
     * **Currency:** Payment currency in the transaction (Default: IQD)
-    * **Environment:** Payment Environment to initiate transaction (SANDBOX for test & PRODUCTION for real life transaction)
+    * **Environment:** Payment Environment to initiate transaction (SANDBOX for test & PRODUCTION for real life transaction).
+    * **Call back Uri:** When the SDK redirect to the fastpay application for payment and after payment cancel or failed it throws a callback with this uri.
+It is used for deeplinking with the client app for catching callbacks from fastpay application.
     * **Callback( Sdk status, message):** There are four sdk status (e.g. *FastpayRequest.SDKStatus.INIT*) and status message.
  ```java
 public enum SDKStatus{